ete-git/FNF-custom-pause-menu/README.md

 2. Make sure the folder structure looks exactly like the example above.
 3. Launch Psych Engine and test it in your mod!

-## How to Use
-You can edit `CustomPauseMenu.lua` to:
-- Add or remove options
-- Change fonts, colors, or layout
-- Customize pause sounds or transitions
-- Replace the images inside `images/pausemenu/` with your own designs
-  (Make sure to keep the same file names, e.g. `pause_resume.png`)

 ## Notes
 - Tested on **Psych Engine 1.0.4h** — at least it works on this version.